leobudima/elogii-blog/content/food-delivery-management-software-for-restaurants.md

 A driver can simply message customers and let them know he is en route or provide them with a more accurate drop-off time.

-Drivers can also use the app to check information about the task, such as the customer’s personal data, delivery location, or type of order, reducing the chance of mix-ups, late or missed deliveries.
+Drivers can also use the app to check information about the task, such as the **customer’s personal data**, **delivery location**, or **type of order**, reducing the chance of mix-ups, late or missed deliveries.

 At drop-off, both the driver and customer don’t have to waste any time manually filling out receipts.

-Instead, they can use the built-in [**electronic proof of delivery**](https://elogii.com/blog/electronic-proof-of-delivery-epod-how-does-it-improve-logistics-operations/) to confirm a successful delivery.
+Instead, they can use the built-in [**electronic proof of delivery**](https://elogii.com/blog/electronic-proof-of-delivery-epod-how-does-it-improve-logistics-operations/ "electronic proof of delivery") to confirm a successful delivery.

-On the off chance that the delivery doesn’t arrive, or the customer is unsatisfied with the delivery service, they can voice their concerns via the internal rating system.
+On the off chance that the delivery doesn’t arrive, or the customer is unsatisfied with the delivery service, they can voice their concerns via **the internal rating system**.

 It’s a far less painful way of letting customers vent their dissatisfaction than say, social media.